I'm a member

 The U.S. Food and Drug Administration (FDA) has approved the ExAblate® MRgFUS system (InSightec, Haifa, Israel) for 2 indications: treatment of uterine fibroids (leiomyomata) and palliation of pain associated with tumors metastatic to bone.
-The ultrasound equipment is specially designed to be compatible with MR magnets and is integrated into standard clinical MRI units.
+The ultrasound equipment is specially designed to be compatible with magnetic resonance magnets and is integrated into standard clinical MRI units.
 It includes a patient table, which includes a cradle housing the focused ultrasound transducer in a water or light oil bath.
 Some models of the device have a detachable cradle; only certain cradle types can be used for palliation of pain associated with metastatic bone cancer.

 As noted, FDA has approved an MRgFUS for treatment of uterine fibroids, which is one of the most common conditions affecting women in the reproductive years.
 Symptoms of uterine fibroids include menorrhagia, pelvic pressure, or pain.
 Several approaches are currently available to treat symptomatic uterine fibroids: hysterectomy; abdominal myomectomy; laparoscopic and hysteroscopic myomectomy; hormone therapy; uterine artery embolization; and watchful waiting.
 Hysterectomy and various myomectomy procedures are considered the criterion standard treatment.

 For treating pain associated with bone metastases, the other FDA approved indication, the aim of MRgFUS treatment is to destroy nerves in the bone surface surrounding the tumor.
 Metastatic bone disease is one of the most common causes of cancer pain.
 Existing treatments include conservative measures (e.g., massage, exercise), pharmacologic agents (e.g., analgesics, bisphosphonates, corticosteroids).
 For patients who fail the above treatments, standard care is use of external beam radiotherapy.
 However, a substantial proportion of patients have residual pain after radiotherapy, and there is a need for alternative treatments for these patients.
 (One option, radiofrequency ablation, is addressed in related medical policy Radiofrequency Ablation of Miscellaneous Solid Tumors Excluding Liver Tumors).

 MRgFUS is also being investigated for treatment of other tumors, including breast, prostate, and brain tumors.